Associate Professor of Law

 B.A., Williams College, 1993

 Ashley Deeks joined the Law School in 2012 as an associate professor of law after two years as an academic fellow at Columbia Law School.
-Her primary research and teaching interests are in the areas of international law, national security and the laws of war.
-She has written a number of articles on the use of force, administrative detention, the laws of war and the Iraqi constitution.
+Her primary research and teaching interests are in the areas of international law, national security, intelligence, and the laws of war.
+She has written a number of articles on the use of force, the intersection of national security and international law, and the laws of war.
+She is a member of the State Department's Advisory Committee on International Law and serves as a senior contributor to the Lawfare blog.

 Before joining Columbia in 2010, she served as the assistant legal adviser for political-military affairs in the U.S. Department of State’s Office of the Legal Adviser, where she worked on issues related to the law of armed conflict, the use of force, conventional weapons, and the legal framework for the conflict with al-Qaida.
 She also provided advice on intelligence issues.
 In previous positions at the State Department, Deeks advised on international law enforcement, extradition and diplomatic property questions.
 In 2005, she served as the embassy legal adviser at the U.S. embassy in Baghdad, during Iraq’s constitutional negotiations.
 Deeks was a 2007-08 Council on Foreign Relations international affairs fellow and a visiting fellow in residence at the Center for Strategic and International Studies.